 While using Bitmessage, I have come to understand more of how it functions:

 1. Messages sent over the network without the target client running, stay on the system for 2.5 days.
 When the message stays un-sent, the sender will retry again.

-2. Attachments are not support in the Windows client, but the client does have the option to parse HTML, allowing for embedded and attached images.
-Some on the system seem to have a problem with rendering HTML because of the tracking possibilities.
+2. Attachments are not supported in the Windows client, but the client does have the option to parse HTML, allowing for embedded and attached images.
+Some on the system seems to have a problem with rendering HTML because of the tracking possibilities.

 3. Messages deleted from the Windows client are moved to a “Trash”, though this is simply part of the larger messages data file, and not easily found.
 When you purge the “Trash”, Bitmessage appears to recreate the entire message database without what you’ve previously deleted.

 Bitmessage is a decentralized and trustless open source email system.
 Windows, OS X, and Linux clients are available.
-The makers of Bitmessage appear to be looking for an independant security auditor.
+The makers of Bitmessage appear to be looking for an independent security auditor.

 2. Adding attachments is done by manually adding HTML code or base64 encoded information.
 The Windows client can not do it natively.